PEF files Class Action Grievances, lawsuit over

 For clarification, you directed me to change my submitted pay period time record(s) regarding overtime I was mandated to work.
 Although I do not agree with the direction to change my entries into LATS, I have made the change to reflect your direction.
 I am not waiving any of my legal or contractual rights for the overtime worked.

-The COVID-19 shutdown may have helped flatten the curve and slow the rate of infection, but it also left countless New Yorkers without jobs.
+DOL members found themselves inundated with extra work after the COVID-19 shutdown, which may have helped flatten the curve and slow the rate of infection, but which left countless New Yorkers without jobs.
 For the week ending March 28, initial claims for unemployment increased a staggering 2,674 percent over the previous year.

 When the DOL found itself buried under a staggering mountain of claims, volunteers stepped up to assist with processing claims.
 These volunteers were unsure how they would be paid, but they helped anyway.
 Many would later end up mandated to work overtime and have since spent their days supporting the unemployment claims staff.